Best Home Warranty Companies in New York

 2. Compare costs

-Don’t just look at the monthly premium.
-You’ll want to understand the real cost, which includes service call fees for every claim.
+Don't just look at the monthly premium.
+Instead, factor in service call fees.
 These fees typically run from $75 to $150 per visit, which can add up if you file several claims in a year.
+Mathew from Yonkers noted, "I think that the service call fee of $100 is somewhat high, especially since there's already an annual fee."
+That said, he felt the overall value still penciled out.

 Be sure to check coverage caps for each repair or replacement — companies only pay up to a certain amount, leaving you to cover the rest.
 Also, review the costs of add-ons, such as protection for roof leaks or sump pumps, since these can change your annual out-of-pocket total.